EndPointCorp/end-point-blog/2020/11/04/rapid-tdd-in-julia.html.md

   timedout :: Bool
 ```

-We can see it tells us whether the file's been renamed, changed, or if the timeout happened.
+We can see it tells us whether the file’s been renamed, changed, or if the timeout happened.

 So far so good, can we get it to notify us when the nested file changes too?